 1 – Why did this happen?

-Oh and by the way, the reason that no sane politician will actually do anything that seriously affects guns is because 31% of the US population, actually have a gun.
+Oh, and by the way, the reason that no sane politician will actually do anything that seriously affects guns is that 31% of the US population, actually have a gun.
 Nobody trying to get ahead in public office would even think of risking such a large portion of the country.

 Well…. don’t elect them.